zowe/zowe.github.io/download.md

     <div class="card bg-light border-light mb-3">
       <h4 class="card-header" id="zen">Zowe Server Install Wizard</h4>
          <div class="card-body">
           <p class="card-text">The Zowe Server Install Wizard (formerly known as ZEN) is a program for your Windows/Mac/Linux PC to install the Zowe Server-side components via a guided wizard.
-Support for online download, PAX archive upload, and SMP/E.
+Wizard offers options for online download, PAX archive upload, and SMP/E, with both V2 and V3 support.
          <br><br>
          An alternative to the existing Zowe installation process, the Wizard is designed to make installation quick and intuitive by guiding you through installing Zowe server content onto <b>z/OS</b>.